San Remo Oil Agreement

+The Turkish Petroleum Company was still a paper-only company in 1920.
+The composition of the TPC changed again in 1928.
+Only in 1925 did TPC get a concession for development from Iraq.
+In 1927 the company found oil in Iraq and was renamed the Iraq Petroleum Company in 1929.
+In 1934 production from the Kirkuk field started to reach world markets.
+The Iraq Petroleum Company and its affiliates then dominated the important Iraq petroleum industry for almost four decades, until the company was nationalized in 1972.

 Background

 On 19 March 1914, the British and German governments had signed an agreement whereby the interest of National Bank of Turkey in TPC was transferred to APOC.
 The newly reconstituted TPC then applied for a concession for Mesopotamian oil which was granted subject to various conditions at which point World War I intervened.
 In December 1918, the British expropriated the 25% share of Deutsche Bank in TPC.

 It was this latter share that was ultimately to be given to the French under the San Remo oil agreement.
 There were prior abortive attempts at an agreement, preliminary and then final version of the Long-Bérenger Agreement, then the Greenwood-Bérenger Agreement before the final San Remo version.
 All versions can be seen at.

 The agreement delimited the oil interests in Russia and Romania, British (British Mandate of Mesopotamia) and French colonies.
 The initial agreement takes the names of the British petroleum minister, Sir Walter Long, and the French petroleum minister, Henri Bérenger, who negotiated the agreement.